-It’s also one of the benefits of online learning.
-By enrolling in an online course, you join a group of like-minded peers who come from different professions and backgrounds.
-Each student offers a unique perspective and skill set that could help you achieve your career goals—but you first need to know how to effectively build and maintain your network.
+It’s also one of the many benefits of online learning.
+By enrolling in an online course, you join a diverse group of like-minded professionals with unique perspectives and skill sets.
+Interacting with them provides the opportunity to foster professional relationships that lead to job opportunities.

 1. Introduce Yourself